MikroElektronika/mikrosdk_click_v2/clicks/angle9/README.md

 ## Example Description

-> This example demonstrates the use of Angle 9 click board by reading and displaying the magnet's angular position in degrees, field strength in gauss, and the internal sensor temperature in degrees celsius.
+> This example demonstrates the use of Angle 9 Click board by reading and displaying the magnet's angular position in degrees, field strength in gauss, and the internal sensor temperature in degrees celsius.